ctc837/ctc837.github.io/_posts/2016-11-27-Week-Fourteen.md

 ---
 layout: post
-title: Weekly Blog, Nov 20
+title: Weekly Blog, Nov 27
 ---

 Happy Satuday!
 This is my very last week of school...that is crazy!
-It has been a wild four and a half years with some very good times and plenty of not-so-good times
+It has been a wild four and a half years with some very good times and plenty of not-so-good times.
+I'll really miss school, but I am very ready for the next chapter of my life to begin.

 ###### What did I do this week?

-This week my groupp had our final IDB project due.
-It was pretty stressful, as were the other two projects for this website.
-We got all of the work done (we think!) and are very condfident with our final product.
-I learned an unbelievable amount over an array of topics and I am very grateful for it.
+This week I spent most of my time studying for my last midterms but overall it was a very relaxing week.
+Now it is time for me to roll up my sleeves and finish my academic career strong.
+I was best man for my friend's wedding last night so now that that is over all I have this next week is school related work for this class and theory of computation.

 ###### What's in my way?

-At this point, not much.
-I've got two exams next week that I started studying for today and that is pretty much it.
-There are some small other tasks I have to do to prepare for graduation but not too much overall.
+There isn't too much in my way now except for time...I only have 5 more days to really study hard for these exams.
+I also have a presentation for this class over our IDB project.
+I already created the presentation so now all we need to do is discuss it.

 ###### What will I do this week?

 This week, my main task is to study for my two midterm exams next Thursday (Theory of Computation and this course).
 I don't have any finals so this is it as far as school goes for me!
 One final effort!
-In addition, I am best man at my friend's wedding this Friday...so I need to write a speech for him.
-Thanksgiving week is this week also and it'll be great to spend quality time with my family.

-Most of us have had to switch over from swiping our debit and credit cards to inserting them into the chip readers.
-Although it is a small change, it had been a hot topic for small talk everywhere.
-Fortunately, all of the hassle and small talk has been worth it: the EMV chip has supposedly [reduced credit card](https://www.sciencedaily.com/videos/f26d005d1da6fd71c343c11f6b06e542.htm) fraud by 18%.
-This is done by [authentification and making duplication of the card nearly impossible](http://www.cleveland.com/business/index.ssf/2014/10/heres_why_credit_and_debit_car.html).
-So, next time you get frustrated at the chip reader for being so slow and beeping loudly, just remember the benefits.
+I am currently in my hometown of Kingwood, TX because of my friend's wedding but I plan on going back to Austin tomorrow or monday.
+While I'm here I'll really be able to shut myself off from the world in order to study.

+The transition from college into the working world is a very tough transition for some and a piece of cake for others.
+No matter where you fall on the spectrum it is without-a-doubt a HUGE transition to make.
+I personally think it will be a very tough transition for me, mostly because I had such a great time in college that it'll really be hard to say goodbye.
+There are [lots of tips](http://www.huffingtonpost.com/2014/05/02/health-after-college_n_5227100.html)  to help with the transition from college to the real world.
+After reading this article, I feel like these are great overall tips for living a happy and peaceful life!
+I'll definitely be utilizing most if not all of these to help me in the future.

+"Don't cry because it's over, smile because it happened" -Ludwig Jacobowski

+I am incredibly grateful for the experience I've had taking this class.
+I've learned an incredible amount and made some friends and positive experiences along the way.
+I will definitely recommend this class to and fellow computer science majors that I interact with in the future (but only if they're up for a challenge!).